jcbalcita/matching-game/README.md

 Written with React.

+## To Play
+- Download or clone this repository.
-Run `npm install` in the root directory.
+- Run `npm install` in the root directory.
+- Open `index.html` in your browser.